macloo/junglegame/README.md

 This exercise is supposed to teach us (beginners) more about object-oriented programming concepts.
 In a previous exercise, we started building a game with skeleton classes provided by Zed.
 This time, we start from scratch and design our own text game (like Zork or Adventure).

 In ex.
 43, everything was coded in a single .py file.
 Now, in ex.
 45, we are tasked with using multiple files (modules).

+## The Game

+You are a biologist who needs to find a rare fruit tree in the dangerous tropical jungle and return to your starting point with a sample of the fruit intact.
+You can travel through 31 locations to fulfill your quest.
+Along the way you will need to solve a few puzzles, including how to get past some jungle predators.

 ## Current Status

 At this point, most things do not run yet.
 However, you can step through a few locations, and nothing throws an error.

 In location 27 (game starting point), you can pick up and drop items.
 Can't do much else with them yet.

 ## Game History